koushisa/memoized-recoil-selector/README.md

 # memoized-recoil-selector
 Created with CodeSandbox

-<p>In Recoil, if the dependence source of a selector is an object, the entire corresponding object is subject to recalculation.</p>
+<p>In Recoil, if dependence source is an object, that entire object will be subjected to recalculation.</p>
-<p>memoizedSelector solve the above problem. this is a proxy to the node of the dependence source and encapsulate access to the specific property.</p>
+<p>memoized-recoil-selector solve the above problem.</p>
+<p>It will encapsulate access to the specific property from the target node.</p>

+Inludes
+- `memoizedSelector`
+- `selectAtom`

 ```tsx
 type Input = {